CSI-Genomics-and-Data-Analytics-Core/datascience-launchpad/README.md

 ![Architecture Diagram](docs/architecture.png)

-The platform uses Docker containers to isolate user environments, a FastAPI backend for user management, **email-based OTP authentication via AWS SES**, and a reverse proxy to route traffic to the appropriate instances.
+The platform uses Docker containers to isolate user environments, a FastAPI backend for user management, **email-based OTP authentication via SMTP**, and a reverse proxy to route traffic to the appropriate instances.

 ## Core Features